 Quite obviously the way the cookie has crumbled in the six years of the Modi regime has the lobby worried and desperate.
 They have done their utmost to keep intact their stranglehold over the decision-making process.
 Midnight hearings of cases were a rarity till 2015.
 That year in July, barely three hours before the 1993 Mumbai blasts accused Yakub Memon was to be executed, his lawyers Anand Grover and Yug Mohit Chaudhary compelled CJI H L Dattu to convene for the first time in the SC’s history a post-midnight hearing for a final plea inside the court premises.
 The session lasted for 90 minutes — from 3:20 am to 4:50 am – in which the judges reviewed the final petition.
 This after President Pranab Mukerjee had rejected a 14-page mercy petition filed by Memon on 29 July.
 Though the plea was rejected, and Yakub Memon executed the next day, the decision to hold a hearing at the eleventh hour for no justifiable reason set a bad precedent.
 Late-night hearings stretching into dawn at the residence of judges have since become a regularly irregular part of SC affairs.

 Seen in retrospect, it is doubtful if Memon’s hanging would have got a last-minute hearing had his lawyer, Anand Grover, not been part of the nefarious lobby.
 That Grover’s wife, Indira Jai Singh, is part of the same vicious circle, is only too well known.
-But the lobby’s front line comprises Congress MP Kapil Sibal, Prashant Bhushan, Dushyant Deshmukh, and Sanjay Hegde, the last three being hot favorites of the NGO-Rights checkerboard.
+But the lobby’s front line comprises Congress MP Kapil Sibal, Prashant Bhushan, Dushyant Dave, and Sanjay Hegde, the last three being hot favorites of the NGO-Rights checkerboard.
 Together they leave no stone unturned to sabotage anything in the national interest.
 These are the men Gogoi alluded to when interviewed by select TV channels.
 However, the only person he singled out for mention was Kapil Sibal whose reputation for pressurizing judges with roguish impunity is legion.
 Gogoi revealed how Sibal had tried meeting him at his residence in connection with his plan to get ex-CJI Dipak Misra impeached.
 Though he refused to name the other members of the lobby, he promised that the identity of the rest would, if necessary, be formally disclosed on the floor of Parliament.

 The first sign that the lobby was feeling the heat of the political changes sweeping the country was the joint presser in January 2018 of justices J Chelmeshwar, Madan Lokur, Kurien Joseph, and Gogoi.
 The combined broadside against Dipak Misra astonished those in the corridors of power.
 Especially since Misra was seen a loyal upholder of the liberal cause when appointed CJI in August 2017.
 He was just as trusted by the lobby as any other judge who could be manipulated at will.
 Four months was all it took for them to fall apart.
 Only the naïve would believe that the adjudicators of the nation’s highest court would have the chutzpah to do something as professionally untenable as publicize their rift with the CJI before the national media without the lobby’s backing and influence.